Yacoby/cs-large-practical/doc/README.md

 -------------
 From the project root directory run `gnustep-tests`

 Performance
 -----------
 The biggest performance improvement that can be done is to use the ResultOnlyAggregator aggregator as the slowest part of the system is writing the output (It isn't just the IO, string concatenation is also slow).
+Also if you want performance, avoid writing the results to stdout as it isn't buffered so much slower than writing to a file.

-There are several performance enhancements that work well with larger systems.
+There are several performance enhancements to the simulation that work well with larger systems.
 They can be enabled via `--sdm`, `--ldm` and `--dependency-graph`.
 These adversely effect performance with smaller systems.

 * SDM (Simple Direct Method) slowly sorts the list of reactions by their rate of recent occurrence.
 * LDM (Logarithmic Direct Method) preforms a binary search against the list of reactions rather than a linear search.
 This makes SDM useless but will probably only have a noticeable impact on performance for very large numbers of reactions